jmfieldman/Brisk/README.md

 ![Brisk](/Assets/Banner.png)

+> NOTE
+>
+> Brisk is being mothballed due to general incompatibilities with modern version of Swift.
+I recommend checking out ReactiveSwift, which solves many of the issues that prompted me to make Brisk in the first place.

 Swift support for blocks and asynchronous code is powerful, but can lead to a maze of indented logic that quickly becomes unreadable and error-prone.